Hitler and the Nazis: Evil on Trial: Reception

 In a review for The New York Times, Mike Hale says the series alludes to Donald Trump's impact on the political landscape in America and writes "the focus is on how the personal drives the political, and you can’t watch “Evil on Trial” without considering how Berlinger’s and his colleagues’ feelings about Trump".
 Decider highlights the decision of Berlinger to frame the series around the context of the Nuremberg Trials and writes that this allows Berlinger "to put the rise of the Nazis and their atrocities in direct comparison to the consequences of the actions of the surviving Nazi higher-ups" and recommend audiences to stream the series.
 Screen Rant wrote that the series explores its subject matter "with immense depth and rigor" but stated it does not present any new evidence.
 The Tribune India awarded the series 4/5 stars and said it is "a powerful message conveyed through a power-packed presentation".
-Phil Harrison from The Guardian named the series as one of the seven best shows to stream on the week of its release, and said "this is a potent moment for a retelling of the story, as once again, totalitarianism seems to rearing its head across the world, not least in the US."
+Phil Harrison from The Guardian named the series as one of the seven best shows to stream on the week of its release, and said "this is a potent moment for a retelling of the story, as once again, totalitarianism seems to be rearing its head across the world, not least in the US."